pxgamer/version/README.md

 ### Artisan commands

-Those are the commands you have at your disposal:
+These are the commands you have at your disposal:

 #### version:show